 Transfer students who previously were enrolled at Union will have their eligibility determined by evaluating past credits/grades earned at Union combined with transfer credits accepted.

 A student who is readmitted to Union whose prior academic record does not meet the standards for satisfactory progress is considered to be on Financial Aid Suspension and will not be eligible to receive financial aid.
 The student may follow the appeal process and if successful will be put on Financial Aid Probation and be eligible to receive aid for at least one semester.

 Students who fail to make satisfactory progress at the end of a semester will be notified by the Office of Student Financial Planning within ten business days following the deadline for grades to be posted.

-Students who have lost eligibility for aid due to GPA or Pace of Completion may appeal based on serious illness or injury to the student, death of a relative, or other special circumstances which were unexpected and beyond the student's control.
-Appeal is made by submitting a letter to the Assistant Vice President for Student Financial Planning explaining:
+Students who have lost eligibility for aid due to GPA or Pace of Completion may appeal based on extraordinary circumstances which were unexpected and beyond the student's control.
+Depending on the circumstance, the student may be required to submit documentation to support the appeal.
+Appeal is made by submitting a letter along with any supporting documentation to the Director of Student Financial Planning explaining:

 The student whose appeal is approved will be placed on Financial Aid Probation and will be eligible to receive aid for at least one semester if: